-The Eclipse series lies somewhere in-between with the price of around 150 dollars.
+The Eclipse series lies somewhere in between with a price of around 150 dollars.
 Unlike, the NEO line, the Eclipse is made in Japan.

 The airbrush is equipped with a 0.35mm nozzle that provides great flexibility.
-It can be used for detailed work as well as for situations which require a wider coverage.
+It can be used for detailed work as well as for situations that require wider coverage.
 For extremely fine details, it’s not as good as the H&S 0.15mm airbrushes or the Iwata’s own Custom Microns though.

 The 7ml (1/3 oz) paint cup is fixed to the airbrush’s body and cannot be changed.

-This is one of the best Iwata’s airbrushes and also one of the best airbrushes available on the market.
-The Hi-Line series airbrushes feature PTFE seals to prevent issues when using aggressive solvents as thinners or cleaners.
+This is one of the best Iwata airbrushes and also one of the best airbrushes available on the market.
+The Hi-Line Series airbrushes feature PTFE seals to prevent issues when using aggressive solvents as thinners or cleaners.